iAlexeze/Jenkins-CICD-project/README.md

-Jenkins CI/CD Project Repository
+**<span style="font-size:xx-large;">Jenkins-CI/CD-Project Repository</span>**

-This repository is a Jenkins CI/CD project that automates the build, test, and deployment process of a software application.
+This repository is a Jenkins CI/CD project that automates the build, test, and deployment process of a java-based software application.

-Project Structure
+<span style="font-size:x-large;">Project Structure</span>

 The repository contains the following files and folders:

 Jenkinsfile: The Jenkins pipeline script that defines the steps to build, test, and deploy the application.